Marcuuu/test-readme/README.md

 ### Loading

 The loading spinner serves as an elegant indicator for progress in webpages.
-Just add the <code>animated loading</code> selectors to the element and Cirrus will handle the rest.
+Just add the `animated loading` selectors to the element and Cirrus will handle the rest.

 By default, the spinner will be horizontally centered and it will override any text.
-To hide the text, just add the <code>hide-text</code> class.
+To hide the text, just add the `hide-text` class.

 	<div class="card u-flex u-items-center u-justify-center">
 		<div class="animated loading hide-text">